 The Board meets on a regularly scheduled basis during the year to review significant developments affecting us and to act on matters requiring Board approval.
 It also holds special meetings when an important matter requires Board action between scheduled meetings.
 Members of senior management regularly attend meetings of the Board and its committees to report on and discuss their areas of responsibility.
 Directors are expected to attend Board meetings and meetings of committees on which they serve.
 In addition, all directors are invited, but not required, to attend our annual stockholder meeting.
-In 2019, all the directors attended our annual stockholder meeting either in person or via telephone.
+In 2020, all the directors attended our virtual annual stockholder meeting.
 Directors are expected to spend the time needed and meet as frequently as necessary to properly discharge their responsibilities.
-In 2019, the Board held nine meetings and committees of the Board held a total of twenty-two meetings.
+In 2020, the Board held ten meetings and committees of the Board held a total of sixteen meetings.
 All directors attended 90% or more of the meetings of the Board and committees on which they served.